-In the past I’ve entered countries on three-month visitor visas.
+In the past I’ve entered African countries on one- to three-month visitor visas.
 Applying for an extended non-business visa in a foreign country was a new experience.
-The humbling process took longer than anticipated as the consulate delves deeply into your background, health, and finances.
-After gathering the extensive information required you must appear in person at the nearest consulate (Los Angeles for me) to present your application during an intense one-on-one interview with an immigration officer.
-Then you wait for weeks or months to learn your fate – visa approved or denied.
+The humbling process took longer than anticipated.
+The consulate delves deeply into your background, health, and finances.
+After gathering the extensive information required, you must appear in person at the nearest South African consulate (Los Angeles for me) to present your application during an intense one-on-one interview with an immigration officer.
+Then, you wait weeks or months to learn your fate – visa approved or denied.

 Part of the delay was an FBI Police Clearance which involved fingerprints and took several months.
 There was further delay at the consulate.
-This is a busy time of year because it’s South Africa’s summer and many people visit.
+South Africa’s summer is a busy time of year, and many people visit.

 No matter where I travel, my heart pulls me back to massive, mysterious Africa.
 The last visit was in 2011, the first in 1988.
-The attraction is deep and I’m grateful for the opportunity to spend quality time there enjoying Africa’s people, animals, and exquisite landscapes!
-As they say in South Africa, it’s magic!
+The attraction is deep, and I’m grateful for the opportunity to spend quality time there enjoying Africa’s people, animals, and exquisite landscapes!
+As they say in South Africa – lekker – it’s a magic palce!

 Safari members must provide proof of travel insurance before departure :).
 The more challenging activities include scuba diving, rock climbing, abseiling, shark cage diving, sky diving, quad biking, sand boarding, gorge swinging, white water rafting, zip lining, and unbelievably even more!
-Think I will stick with hiking, kayaking, and snorkeling, but white water rafting on some of Africa’s well-known rivers and hot air ballooning over a game park sound fascinating!
+Think I’ll stick with kayaking, hiking, and snorkeling, but white water rafting on some of Africa’s well-known rivers and hot air ballooning over a game park both sound fascinating!

 Memories of an overland safari in 2005 are still vivid.
-We began at Victoria Falls in Zimbabwe experiencing the “real” Africa while traveling north bush camping through wild, rough back roads and treacherous terrain in Malawi, Mozambique, Tanzania, and Kenya.
-My body wouldn’t agree to another bush camping adventure so this “comfort” safari covers similar terrain but with basic nightly accommodation.
+We began at Victoria Falls in Zimbabwe experiencing the “real” Africa while traveling north bush camping through wild, rough backroads and treacherous terrain in Malawi, Mozambique, Tanzania, and Kenya.
+My body wouldn’t agree to more extended bush camping, so this “comfort” safari covers similar terrain but with basic accommodation.

-Pitching a tent in the African wilderness wondering what critter might visit during the middle of the night no longer seems like fun.
+Pitching a tent in the African wilderness wondering what critter might visit you during the middle of the night no longer seems like fun.
 The “sissy” :) comfort safari is reasonably priced and led by a well-qualified local crew.
-It will be a group of about 15 adventurous people from all over the world – none of whom I know yet.
-It will be a rich experience.
+It will be a be a rich experience with a group of about 15 adventurous people from all over the world – none of whom I know yet.

 If you’re interested in the details along the way, check out the posts on my travel blog.
 The itinerary covers vast, incredible African terrain and is an opportunity to enjoy nature and learn more about the history and culture of each country.
-See attached media photos of some of the places we will visit during safari.
+See attached media photos of some of the places we’ll visit.